 Getting to the city

-An Airbus bus service leaves regularly (roughly every 20 minutes during the day on weekdays, every 15 minutes during the day on weekends, and every 30 minutes at night) for the city centre and costs NZD 16 for a single ticket.
+An Airbus Express bus service leaves regularly (roughly every 10 minutes during the day on weekdays, every 15 minutes during the day on weekends, and every 30 minutes overnight) for the city centre.
+Tickets start from NZD 16.
 Shuttle buses also offer economical transportation between the airport and city or suburbs on a 'shared ride' basis.
-Taxis are also available: the airport to city fare is about NZD 75 to NZD 90.
+Taxis are also available, as is car rental.